How to Hike Tent Ridge Trail in Kananaskis Country

 Towards the end of the day, we found a few people who had just come up for sunset but not to hike the whole loop – and one trail runner.

-It’s far from the busiest trail in the Rockies, but also far from the quietest.
-As most foreign visitors stick to Banff, you’ll mainly pass Albertans on the trail.
+Weekends and holidays are busy.
+The best time to hike Tent Ridge is Monday through Friday at sunrise or sunset.
+It’s far from the busiest trail in the Rockies but also far from the quietest.
+Most foreign visitors stick to Banff, so you’ll mainly pass Albertans on the trail.

 You also have to drive quite a ways on the Smith Dorrien Trail to reach it, past Mount Engadine Lodge, which probably keeps numbers down.